the-akleem91/Filter-Wbsite/README.md

-# Getting Started with Filter JOb Website UI
+# Getting Started with Filter Job Website UI

 The "Filter Job" app for GitHub is a web application that allows users to search for job listings based on different filtering options.
 It fetches job data from the GitHub Jobs API and presents them in a user-friendly interface.